MicrosoftDocs/architecture-center/docs/guide/design-principles/scale-out.md

 **Decompose workloads by scalability requirements.**  Applications often consist of multiple workloads, with different requirements for scaling.
 For example, an application might have a public-facing site and a separate administration site.
 The public site may experience sudden surges in traffic, while the administration site has a smaller, more predictable load.

-**Design autonomous and decoupled components that communicate through asynchronous communication protocols** Components should ideally use events to communicate with each other.
-This helps to independently scale only the overloaded component with minimal complexity.
+**Design autonomous and decoupled components that communicate through asynchronous communication protocols.** Components should ideally use events to communicate with each other.
+This helps to independently scale only the overloaded component.

 **Avoid needless communication, coordination, and waiting.**